crshmk/utils/README.md

 ### prune
 pluck potentially nested props from an object

-provide default values when a prop is absent

 props not on the given object are set to null to keep them in json